config-syncer/config-syncer/docs/reference/kubed_run.md

       --prometheus-crd-apigroup string                          prometheus CRD  API group name (default "monitoring.coreos.com")
       --prometheus-crd-kinds CrdKinds                            - EXPERIMENTAL (could be removed in future releases) - customize CRD kind names
       --qps float32                                             The maximum QPS to the master from this client (default 1e+06)
-      --requestheader-allowed-names stringSlice                 List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
+      --requestheader-allowed-names strings                     List of client certificate common names to allow to provide usernames in headers specified by --requestheader-username-headers.
 If empty, any client certificate validated by the authorities in --requestheader-client-ca-file is allowed.
       --requestheader-client-ca-file string                     Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers
-      --requestheader-extra-headers-prefix stringSlice          List of request header prefixes to inspect.
+      --requestheader-extra-headers-prefix strings              List of request header prefixes to inspect.
 X-Remote-Extra- is suggested. (default [x-remote-extra-])
-      --requestheader-group-headers stringSlice                 List of request headers to inspect for groups.
+      --requestheader-group-headers strings                     List of request headers to inspect for groups.
 X-Remote-Group is suggested. (default [x-remote-group])
-      --requestheader-username-headers stringSlice              List of request headers to inspect for usernames.
+      --requestheader-username-headers strings                  List of request headers to inspect for usernames.
 X-Remote-User is common. (default [x-remote-user])
       --resync-period duration                                  If non-zero, will re-list this often.
 Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 10m0s)
       --scratch-dir emptyDir                                    Directory used to store temporary files.
 Use an emptyDir in Kubernetes. (default "/tmp")
       --secure-port int                                         The port on which to serve HTTPS with authentication and authorization.
 If 0, don't serve HTTPS at all. (default 443)